DesktopECHO/xWSL/README.md

+**A [mass-rebuild](https://discourse.ubuntu.com/t/whats-happening-in-noble-repositories/43729) of Ubuntu 24.04 is underway due to a [backdoor in the xz package](https://gist.github.com/thesamesam/223949d5a074ebc3dce9ee78baad9e27), causing the script to break on Ubuntu Noble.**  Once the rebuilds complete it will work normally.
+Ubuntu 22.04 is not affected.

 # [xWSL.cmd (Version 1.6 / 20231021)](https://github.com/DesktopECHO/xWSL)

 Script to NetInstall **Ubuntu 22.04**, **Xfce 4.18** and enable **xRDP** packages on WSL1 or WSL2